 The Optimize tab contains settings to configure the partitioning scheme of the Spark cluster.
 This tab exists in every transformation of data flow and specifies whether you want to repartition the data after the transformation has completed.
 Adjusting the partitioning provides control over the distribution of your data across compute nodes and data locality optimizations that can have both positive and negative effects on your overall data flow performance.

-By default, Use current partitioning is selected which instructs Azure Data Factory keep the current output partitioning of the transformation.
+By default, Use current partitioning is selected which instructs the service keep the current output partitioning of the transformation.
 As repartitioning data takes time, Use current partitioning is recommended in most scenarios.
 Scenarios where you may want to repartition your data include after aggregates and joins that significantly skew your data or when using Source partitioning on a SQL DB.

 To change the partitioning on any transformation, select the Optimize tab and select the Set Partitioning radio button.
 You are presented with a series of options for partitioning.
 The best method of partitioning differs based on your data volumes, candidate keys, null values, and cardinality.

 Single partition combines all the distributed data into a single partition.
 This is a very slow operation that also significantly affects all downstream transformation and writes.
-The Azure Data Factory highly recommends against using this option unless there is an explicit business reason to do so.
+This option is strongly discouraged unless there is an explicit business reason to use it.

 The following partitioning options are available in every transformation: